 Ability to Keep Residents Mobile

-This metric measures the number of hospitalizations per thousand days of patient care.
-Avoiding the hospital is key to the physical well-being of nursing home residents.
+Measures the number of times residents are hospitalized per thousand days of patient care.
+Minimizing hospitalizations is key to the physical health of nursing home residents.

 Short-term Care: Rehospitalizations